evait-security/hash-sentinel/README.md

 ## ▶️ Running the Binary

-After building the binary, you can easily analyze your NT hash dumps.
+After obtaining the binary (either by downloading it or building it), you can easily analyze your NT hash dumps.
 Run it using the following command structure:

 ```bash
 ./hash-sentinel -f enabled_users_dump.ntds